ludivinecp/My_tasks/README.md

 - receive notification at the date and time of the event : opening a window with details of the event and remove it from the list.

-The application is accessible from anywhere, just tape :
+The application is accessible from anywhere, in your terminal put :
 ```
 $ my_task
 ```